MarcosMeli/FileHelpers/Readme.md

   The FileHelpers are a **free and easy to use** .NET library to read/write data from fixed length or delimited records in files, strings or streams.

+### Current support for .NET Core

+In the current **alpha** releases is **support** for **.NET Core**!
+These releases are available in the appveyor NuGet repository (see below).

+.NET Core support is directly available, not via .NET Standard.
+That means there is a dll directly targeting .NET Core 2.0 in the FileHelpers NuGet package.

+The **.NET Core FileHelpers** dll is a **subset** of the **.NET Framework FileHelpers** dll.
+The .NET Core FileHelpers dll contains:
+* FileHelperEngine
+* MasterDetailEngine
+* Attributes
+* Converters
+* Events
+* ErrorManager
+* Sorting of big files

+It currently does **not** contain the following features:
+* Dynamic: ClassBuilder and CsvClassBuilder.
+ClassBuilder is difficult to maintain and a rewrite in .NET Core as is, would require reference three NuGet packages.
+There must be better ways to write record structures at runtime.
+* SmartFormatDetector: depends on ClassBuilder (Dynamic).
+* DataLink: code was very old and seemed not worth maintaining.

+We do not have any plans to port the FileHelpers.ExcelNPOIStorage nor FileHelpers.ExcelStorage to .NET Core or .NET Standard.

 ### Continuous Integration

 AppVeyor [![Build status](https://ci.appveyor.com/api/projects/status/pi6ipa7wd4vqws35/branch/master?svg=true)](https://ci.appveyor.com/project/MarcosMeli/filehelpers/branch/master)